eeshvardasikcm/rise-of-kingdoms-guides/eeshvardas_ayurveda_and_mobile_games.md

 naturally creating a,
 larger space between
 work and recreation.
+#### making Ayurveda my work
+without some stressful work that pressures me,
+My mind and body needs a replacement.
+This is the way the mind and body works.
+The mind and body wants to continue doing the same thing it was doing previously. in this space I have right now, with no stressful pressures for work, my focus on Ayurveda is becoming systematically, the loving and desirable pressure, to replace the pressures of work, that my mind and body is accustomed to.
 ### health is very important
 health is the focus of attention right now.
 I am increasing the amount of money I'm spending on health,